Chippewa County Community Foundation

 Three special features of Community Foundations

-One: Personalized Service.
+- Personalized Service.
 We make giving easy and effective, accepting a wide variety of gifts and providing donors a number of charitable options.
 You can contribute cash, stocks, property, and bequests.
 You may also establish a fund in your name or in the name of a loved one.
 In most cases, your gift qualifies for maximum tax advantage under federal law.

-Two: Local Expertise.
+- Local Expertise.
 Our professional staff has an in-depth understanding of the issues, opportunities, and resources that shape our community.
 They monitor all areas of community need- including human services, education, the environment, healthcare, the arts, and economic development.
 We can help you learn more about local organizations and programs that make a difference in areas you care about most.

-Three: Community Leadership.
+- Community Leadership.
 We invest in the long term and bring people and organizations together, convening diverse voices to address local issues and opportunities.
 Our business is building community.